cyberphone/doc/payments/review-secure-payment-confirmation.md

 cool technologies like FIDO.
 This heritage also comes with quite a bunch of 3D Secure shortcomings:
 - Awkward UX where you have to punch in your card number everywhere since there "by design" is no wallet (Card Not Present in 3DS terms).
 - Only supports card networks although many countries in the EU have been quite successful in getting away from the VISA/MC oligopoly.
 - No support for PoS payments.
-Google and the W3C seem to be fairly alone pushing on-line-only payment systems as can be seen in this recent study: https://www.arkwright.de/wp-content/uploads/2021/08/ARKWRIGHT-EUROPEAN-MOBILE-PAYMENT.pdf.
+Google/W3C seem to be fairly alone pushing on-line-only payment systems as can be seen in this recent study: https://www.arkwright.de/wp-content/uploads/2021/08/ARKWRIGHT-EUROPEAN-MOBILE-PAYMENT.pdf.
 - Cumbersome merchant integration, making outsourcing to Stripe etc., the only realistic alternative for the majority of merchants.